Access to Phonics for Pupils with Complex Needs

-All pupils benefit from access to a systematic synthetic linguistic phonics programme to learn to read and spell and it is possible to adjust a programme to enable access for pupils with complex needs.
+All pupils, including those with complex needs, benefit from access to a systematic synthetic linguistic phonics programme to learn to read and spell and it is possible to adjust a programme to enable access for pupils with complex needs.

 What does phonics teaching look like for pupils with complex needs?

 This video shows how the Phonics for Pupils with SEN programme can be delivered to a pupil with complex needs, in this case a pupil who is nonverbal and has limits to fine motor skills and is unable to write.

 This and other videos on the Phonics for SEN Youtube Channel show some of the strategies used to teach blending, segmenting and reading a book.